egor-chumichev/knowledge-book/readme.md

 ### File Structure

-My knowledge base consists of books in the form of folders and pages in the form of Markdown files.
+My knowledge base consists of sections in the form of directories and pages in the form of Markdown files.
 Please, ensure that you follow this convention.

 ## Author